brennanbutler01/cs6750-hci/section-1.md

 5. Mobile - mobile first world. users are distracted, less screen real estate, hard to do some kind of input.

 ### Ideas
-1. Context Sensitive Computing - computers must be aware of context (different google maps and spotify views when driving).
+1. Context Sensitive Computing - computers must be aware of context (different Google Maps and spotify views when driving).
 2. Gesture based interaction - computers should interpret and understand gestures.
 3. pen/touch based - used for art
 4. information visualization - with so much data, we need a way to understand it. computers let us re-represent data in complex ways.